JavierGSS/react-library/README.md

 ## :dart: About ##

-React app uses Bootstrap to dynamically & conditionally display publishing data originally given in a json file in two different formats: as a list and as a set of cards.
+React app that uses Bootstrap to dynamically & conditionally display publishing data originally given in a json file in two different formats: as a list and as a set of cards.

 ## :alien: Road to Future Improvements ##